Atropia (fictional country)

 Atropia is a fictional nation created by the United States military for training purposes.
 Atropia serves as a fictional "pro-Western dictatorship" where U.S. military personnel must operate in accordance with international law.

 History and use in training

-Atropia was first developed in 2012 by the US Army's training command.
+Atropia was first developed in 2012 by the U.S. Army's training command.
 The country is supposedly located in the Caucasus, with borders that roughly coincide with Azerbaijan.
 The country's neighbors include "Limaria", "Kemalia", "Donovia", "Gorgas" and "Ariana".

 The name "Atropia" has been used for a complex of 12 mock villages built at the Fort Irwin National Training Center in California’s Mojave Desert.
 The movie Atropia is named after this training center.

 The Atropia setting has also been used in battlefield exercises at the Joint Readiness Training Center in Fort Polk, Louisiana as well as Fort Bragg, North Carolina.

 Atropia has also been used for computer-based military simulations, including one published under a Creative Commons license in 2014.